-In Minnesota, there are 267 Assisted Living Facilities.
+In Minnesota there are 831 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Minnesota Assisted Living Facilities by City

 Map of Minnesota Assisted Living Facilities

 Paying for Assisted Living in MinnesotaThe majority of residents enjoying assisted living in Minnesota pay for the expense out-of-pocket.
 In fact, a survey found that 81% of assisted living residents paid for the services using their own funds.
 There are, however, government funds to help cover assisted living costs through the state’s Elderly Waiver program.

 Overview of Minnesota Assisted LivingKnown to many as “The Land of 10,000 Lakes,” the name ‘Minnesota’ actually comes from a Dakota word for “water that reflects the sky.”
 Seniors who choose assisted living in Minnesota will be delighted with the numerous recreation possibilities throughout the state—whether they are based in nature or the bustle of city life.
 This Midwestern state is among the healthiest in the country and has a highly literate population.